Use code ESIMDB15 for 15% discount. Limited time only.

 There was never any warning that the price in basked was not the final price.

-Currently, eSIMDB lists over 80 travel eSIM brands (providers) offering service in Ghana, alongside over 1500 prepaid data plans.
-With such a wide variety of options, travelers should easily be able to find an eSIM that suits their specific data needs and budget while visiting the country.
+Currently, eSIMDB lists over 80 travel eSIM brands offering service in Ghana, alongside over 1700 prepaid data plans.
+This represents a wide variety of options, making it easy for travelers to find an eSIM that suits their needs.

 Ghana's telecommunications sector is served by several major Mobile Network Operators (MNOs), each offering a range of services: